 The job hiring process in the United States has been trending towards becoming a lengthier procedure, but for some employers it could be because of their lack of an applicant tracking system (ATS).
-According to a hiring processstudy published by Dr. Andrew Chamberlain in 2015, the average time it takes to hire a prospective employee for a new company is now 22.9 days—a far cry from the 12.6 days it took in 2010.
+According to a study published by Dr. Andrew Chamberlain in 2015, the average time it takes to hire a prospective employee for a new company is now 22.9 days—a far cry from the 12.6 days it took in 2010.

 “The big picture reason, I believe, is because of the economy-wide shift toward higher skilled jobs that require more judgment and creativity and the decline in routine jobs that are easy to automate,” Chamberlain said to Forbes.
 “You have to more carefully screen employees.”